wdanilo/haskell-logger/README.md

 ### ThreadedLogger

-The 'ThreadedLogger' is a very fancy one.
+The `ThreadedLogger` is a very fancy one.
 It allows separate the actual logging from program.
 Program is being run on a separate thread, while logs are being gathered by the main thread.
 You can fork the program as many times you want and all the logs will be send to the log-gather routine.
 This allows to get nicely not-broken output in terminal or in files from different threads.
 The program stops after all the logs have been processed.
 Lets look at the example:

 ```haskell
 import           System.Log.Simple